ytdl-patched/ytdl-patched/README.md

     --download-archive FILE              Download only videos not listed in the archive file.
 Record the IDs of all downloaded videos in it.
+    --failed-archive FILE                Record the URLs or IDs of all downloading-failed videos in it.
     --include-ads                        Download advertisements as well
                                          (experimental)